-Cucumber Cooler is a refreshing summer beverage that is made with a fantastic combination of cucumber and mint leaves.
-Make a big pitcher and keep sipping it all day.
+Cucumber Mint Cooler is a refreshing summer beverage with a fantastic combination of cucumber and mint leaves.
+Make a big pitcher and keep sipping it all day (vegan, gluten-free).

-Cucumber Cooler is a refreshing summer drink that has the goodness of cucumbers and fresh mint leaves.
-Sugar is added to the cooler to make it sweet and lime juice and black salt add a little twist of tangy and salty taste to it.
+Cucumber Mint Cooler is a refreshing summer drink that has the goodness of cucumbers and fresh mint leaves.
+Sugar is added to the cooler to make it sweet, and lime juice and black salt add a tangy and salty taste.

-This drink comes together in under 10 minutes which means no spending time in the kitchen in the scorching heat.
+This drink comes together in under 10 minutes, meaning no spending time in the kitchen in the scorching heat.

 Cucumber – The key ingredient of this drink is cucumber.
-I try to use English cucumber as it has very few seeds and is very flavorful.
-But you can use any variety that is easily available to you.
+I try to use English cucumber as it has very few seeds and is flavorful.
+But you can use any variety that is readily available to you.

 Taste the cucumber before using it.
 Sometimes they are bitter and can ruin the taste of your cooler.

 Mint Leaves – Mint leaves add a refreshing taste to this drink.
-You can replace mint with basil or rosemary for a change in taste.
+You can replace mint with basil or rosemary for a change in flavor.

-Lime Juice – Lime juice adds the much-needed tanginess to this drink and tastes great with the combination of mint and cucumber.
+Lime Juice – Freshly squeezed lime juice adds the much-needed tanginess to this cucumber mint cooler and tastes great with the combination of mint and cucumber.

 Sugar – Sugar adds sweetness to this drink.
-You can replace sugar with honey, maple syrup, or agave nectar for a healthy alternative.
-Sugar-free alternatives like stevia or monk fruit also work fine.
+For a healthy alternative, you can replace sugar with honey, maple syrup, or agave nectar.
+Sugar-free options like stevia or monk fruit also work fine.

 You can also make this drink savory by replacing sugar with salt.